 Self-Assessment for Clinical Leadership Core Competencies

 NACHC works with SkillDirector on the Self-Directed Learning Engine (SDLE).
-Clinicians use this tool to assess their professional competencies as a clinical leader across 10 domains, identify their learning gaps, and create a Development Plan to bridge their gaps over time through vetted and recommended resource and training opportunities.
+Clinicians use this tool to assess their professional competencies as a clinical leader across 11 domains, identify their learning gaps, and create a Development Plan to bridge their gaps over time through vetted and recommended resource and training opportunities.
 The Clinical Leadership Development Self-Assessment can be taken at multiple intervals for regular re-assessment, especially post-trainings.
 Currently, licenses are only given with enrollment in specific trainings or through Primary Care Associations (PCAs).
-However, licenses will soon be available.

 Training for New Clinical Directors